RefinePro/OpenRefine_Docker/README.md

 ### Enable/Disable create project options

 During the `docker build ...` command you can set the following arguments to disable any menus from the `Create Project` page.
+This option let system adminstrator control how user can import data into the OpenRefine instance (for example limiting import to only what is available on the OpenRefine instance using `This Computer`).

 By default, all options are enabled.

 * **This Computer:** `docker build --build-arg THIS_COMPUTER=false`
 * **Web Addresses (URLs):** `docker build --build-arg WEB_ADDRESSES=false`